Before an applicant can apply for a scholarship from the Jazzamba School of Music, he/she must:

 A talent in music takes passion and commitment, something that our donors understand and appreciate.
 Within the Ethiopian context it would be very difficult for young people with musical ability to cover the cost of an education in creative arts like music.
 It is with the support of our donors that the Jazzamba School of Music can welcome the best and brightest up and coming musicians in the country.

 An interested funder may support a specific scholarship or donate directly to the general scholarship fund for distribution as needed.
 For specific scholarship donations, the donor will receive information about the student who is awarded the scholarship, including when that student is performing.
-Jazzamba welcomes any donor to make additional requests for a scholarship that is to be awarded, such as a scholarship in the name of the donor organization.
+Jazzamba welcomes any donor to make additional requests for a scholarship that is to be awarded, such as a scholarship in the name of the sponsor.

 Thank you for your support!